-SFERS Historical Gain/(Loss) 2006-2015
+SFERS Historical Gain/(Loss) 2007-2016

 On a smoothed asset basis, the investment gains and losses (gold bars) from 2009 to 2013 reflect material net investment losses driven by the market decline of 2008 and 2009 which was spread over the five successive years.
-Those losses have been fully recognized in the actuarial value of assets.
-Recent market experience has been a mix between gains and losses with the gains currently outweighing the losses such that the return on the actuarial value of assets for FYE 2015 was greater than the assumed return even though the market return was substantially less.
-There are approximately \$800 million in net deferred gains that have not been recognized in the actuarial value of assets providing some cushion against future market losses.
+Those losses have been fully recognized in the Actuarial Value of Assets.
+Recent market experience has been a mix between gains and losses with the gains currently outweighing the losses such that the return on the Actuarial Value of Assets for FYE 2016 was very close to the assumed return even though the market return was substantially less.
+The investment loss on the Actuarial Value of Assets was approximately \$52 million offset by a \$59 million gain as a result of the one year timing lag for contributions and the greater than expected payroll during the year.
+There are approximately \$500 million in net deferred losses that have not been recognized in the actuarial value of assets as of July 1, 2016.